DoSomething/chompy/docs/imports/README.md

 - Before we partnered with Rock The Vote on voter registration, we had partnered with TurboVote in 2016, 2018.
 See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.

+# Mute Promotions

+Admins can upload CSV's of user IDs to delete their Customer.io profiles.
+The import will update each user's `promotions_muted_at` field via the Northstar API, triggering their Customer.io profile deletion.

 # Email Subscriptions

 Admins can upload CSV's of Instapage leads to subscribe users to email newsletters.
 The import will create or update an existing user via the Northstar API.